-And yet this is the time when my chapbook, Everything reaches out to everything else, is ready for can preorder.
-My chapbook was a finalist in Finishing Line Press' New Womens' Voices Series for 2019.
+And yet this is the time when my chapbook, Everything reaches out to everything else, is ready for preorder.
+It is a finalist in Finishing Line Press' New Womens' Voices Series for 2019.
 I am excited that this set of poems were chosen and now that the preorder period is open it is becoming a reality.
-The preorder phase determines the print run and goes until August 28, the book will come out in last October.
+The preorder phase determines the print run and goes until August 28, the book will come out in late October.

 So, since you are here, why not listen to one of the poems in the collection, Under the Valencia tree invisible to Moselle's family celebration.

 To order, Everything reaches out to everything else, go to Finishing Line Press